 Is Mickey’s Halloween Party worth it?

 Every year I tell people that I do not think Mickey’s Halloween Party is worth the money.
 We get a lot of feedback from attendees that ranges from people saying it was a waste of money, all the way to people saying it was a highlight of their trip.
-Almost everything offered for the party is also part of a regular park admission, minus the fireworks, dance parties, and candy.
-Is this worth $70+ to you?
+Almost everything offered for the party is also part of a regular park admission, minus the fireworks, party, parade, and candy.
+Is this worth $80+ to you?
 To maximize the return on your dollar, think about:

 - Being present for the entire event.
-Think of it this way: if you pay $70 for your ticket and you stay for a full five hours, you’re spending $14 per hour for your entertainment.
-If you only stay for three hours, then you’re spending $23 per hour for your entertainment.
+Think of it this way: if you pay $79 for your ticket and you stay for a full five hours, you’re spending almost $16 per hour for your entertainment.
+If you only stay for three hours, then you’re spending $26 per hour for your entertainment.

 - You’ll have the most “Halloweenish” experience if you focus on events/activities that are unique to the Party.
 Big Thunder Mountain is the same Big Thunder Mountain with or without a Mickey’s Halloween Party ticket.
-The Halloween Screams fireworks can only be seen at the Party.
+The Halloween Screams fireworks and Frightfully Fun Parade can only be seen at the Party.

 - The lines for the trick or treating are rarely long, particularly later in the evening.
 Try working in your candy collection when you see a short line on the way to another activity.